-If you are looking to save money would staying in an apartment be a better option where you can self cater.
+If you are looking to save money would staying in an apartment be a better option where you can self-cater?
 If you are travelling as a family this may be a better way to save $$$ on accommodation.

 What do we do?

 We mix it up.
-In South America we stay in hostels, because they are great value, we enjoy the camaraderie and we get the latest travel tips.
+In South America we stay in hostels because they are great value, we enjoy the camaraderie and we get the latest travel tips.
 What we don’t do is stay in dorms.
-We always book a private room with bathroom.
+We always book a private room with a bathroom.
 Our very first hostel was amazing and other hostels that we book need to live up to our very first experience.

-- Check a range of accommodation in the location you are travelling to.
+- Check a range of accommodations in the location you are travelling to.
 Ask yourself do you want to be in the centre so that it is easy to walk to all the sites or would you prefer to spend a little less on accommodation but use public transport and pay transport costs.
 We know what we prefer and that it is to be in the centre so that we can walk everywhere.

 - Can you save money if you book in advance and have a non-refundable clause in the booking?
 We do that now, as we know we are visiting a location and definitely need that accommodation.
 If we have to cancel for health reasons or an emergency we always take out travel insurance that will cover the cancellation.

 - Is breakfast included?
 Sometimes you will see a $ fee for breakfast if it is not included.
 We always find that if this is the case it is cheaper to buy breakfast outside.